PortCallOptimisation/port-call-event-format/manuals/manual_convert_schedule_to_events.md

 Pronto prefers the first one over the later since this is the id other parties will use to provide information about the specific vist.

 #### Local Port Call ID
-The local port call id is the identifier assigned to your visit to a specific harbour by the port authority of said harbour.
+The local port call id is the identifier assigned to your visit by the port authority of the port it will be visiting.

 #### Source Specific Port Call ID
 A source specific port call id will have the following structure `PID-` followed by a string uniquely identify your system, e.g. your source string.